A-Solaiman/SecureFileStorage/README.md

 The **Secure File Storage System** is a Python-based application designed to securely store files through encryption and decryption.
 The system includes user authentication, AES-based encryption, and metadata logging to track file actions.
 It also features a file management module to organize files into designated directories.

+## How to run??

+- Download the standalone software from Google Drive using this link: https://drive.google.com/file/d/1e7qLY2plxC5ryeOyoFAbFmUbwQc29t8i/view?usp=sharing
+- No need to install anything.
+Just click and run, and you're good to go.
+- For first-time users: You need to create an account first.
+Click the Register Here button in the bottom right corner.
+- Input a username and a strong password of your choice.
+- After successfully creating an account, you will be redirected to the sign-in window.
+Use the username and password of the account you created.
+- After the user is logged in: Use the "+" icon to select a file, and input a passcode (remember: this passcode is unrecoverable, so write it down somewhere else if the selected file is valuable).
+- Encrypt or decrypt files by clicking the corresponding buttons.
+The log history and log out buttons work as well.

 ## Features

 - **User Authentication**: Users can register and log in securely.